sentinel-official/docs/docs/validator-setup/monitoring/exporters/node-exporter.md

 ---
 title: Node Exporter
-description: A tool that collects your metrics at the host level
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Node Exporter

-Node Exporter is a monitoring application that must be installed on both your validator and monitoring machines
+Node Exporter is an agent that runs on the machine that is to be monitored.
+It collects various system-level metrics, such as CPU usage, memory usage, disk usage, network activity, and others.

 ## Download & Installation